Using the Salesforce Connector

 Connect to Salesforce

-Before you can use the Salesforce connector, you have to configure a new Salesforce connection.
-You will need the connection details of your account (username, password, security token, URL) to set up the connection.
+To configure a new Salesforce Connection, you will need the Connection details of your account (username, password, security token, URL).

-While not required, we recommend testing your new Salesforce connection by clicking the Test button at the bottom of the Manage Connections window:
+While not required, we recommend testing your new Salesforce Connection by clicking the Test connection button.
+If the test fails, please check whether the details are correct.

-Click Save all changes to save the connection and close the Manage Connections window.
+Click Save to save the connection and close the Edit connection dialog.

 You're ready to start using the Salesforce operators!